Are you looking for ways to eat healthier organic food on a budget? Have you ever asked, “How can I save money on organic food?”

 You could also take a calcium supplement if you want the nutrients, but want to drink less milk.

-On old school neighbor of Steve’s once said, “Drink water when you’re thirsty, drink milk when you’re hungry.”
+An old neighbor of Steve’s once said, “Drink water when you’re thirsty, drink milk when you’re hungry.”
 This axiom could also save you money on organic milk.

 7. Save on Organic Meat